peter-fogg/solo/README.md

 Monadic parsing in Clojure.

-This is primary for (my) educational purposes; don't expect it to work properly!
-Instead, think of it as a journey through my thought process as I attempt to learn more about monadic parsing.
+This is primarily for (my) educational purposes; it's likely to have bugs or poor design decisions.
+That said, if you stumble across this and actually use it, let me know!
+It would be good to get an idea of what pain points (or bugs) there are.

 ## License